Webhook Event Types

 - All events — Receive every event type listed above.

-collection.*events). - Individual events — Subscribe to specific event types only.
+content.*events). - Individual events — Subscribe to specific event types only.

 Start broad, narrow down